dlang/DIPs/README.md

    provide feedback about what information needs to be added for DIP to be of expected quality.
 The DIP document must be named "DIP<id>.md".

-3. After addressing initial feedback, announce the new DIP in the official [D newsgroup](http://forum.dlang.org/group/announce) for community feedback.
+3. After initial feedback has been addressed, the DIP manager will announce the new DIP in the official [D newsgroup](http://forum.dlang.org/group/announce) for community feedback.
    This will allow to evaluate strong and weak points of the proposal before it gets to the language author's attention.

 3. Once a proposal has all necessary details and the DIP manager considers it